afastbaker/pizza/README.md

 ## Description

-_This webpage was built in order to allow customers to choose what size pizza they would like to order.
-They can they add toppings at an additional price.
+_This webpage is to allow customers to choose what size pizza they would like to order.
+They have a choice to add toppings at an additional price.
 The webpage will then calculate the cost of their order and notify them of the total price._

 ## Specifications: